We offer a broad range of court-related evaluations. Inquiries about forensic cases should be directed to: firstname.lastname@example.org.

 Competency to Stand Trial

 Competency to stand trial or adjudicative competency evaluations assess the extent to which an individual possesses sufficient present capability to communicate with his lawyer with a reasonable degree of rational understanding and a rational and factual understanding of the proceedings against him.
+These evaluations can be conducted in person or via tele-conferencing.
 In cases of incompetency, treatment recommendations and prognosis for the restoration of competency are offered.

 Criminal Responsibility/Diminished Capacity